yusukebe/yusukebe/README.md

 [![twitter](https://img.shields.io/twitter/follow/yusukebe?style=social)](https://twitter.com/yusukebe)

 Hi!
 I'm Yusuke Wada.
 My account name is "*yusukebe*" in almost any place.
 Remember it.
 I'm a developer, creator, or supervisor.
-I don't want you call me *full-stack*, but it seems to be *full-stack*.
+I don't believe that you call me *full-stack*, but it seems to be *full-stack*.

 > *I love "web"*.

+Do you like web?
 I have grown up with the growth of "*web*".
-I've created many mush-up services, user-generated content systems, web APIs for mobile applications, useful CLI tools, and so on.
-Most are like junk, but a few have been used by some people.
+I've created many mush-up services, user-generated contents systems, web APIs for mobile applications, useful CLI tools, and so on.
+Most are like junk, junk, junk...
+But a few have been used by some people.
-I've contributed to "*web*" and keep it.
+I'll keep contributing to *web*.

 > *Just for fun*.

-That's my favorite words.
+Didn't you hear those words somewhere?
 I want to be a developer like a teenager who is a beginner of guitar, want to have his own guitar, save money, get a new acoustic guitar,  play Led Zeppelin's "Tangerine" in a park on the top of a mountain until his hands are broken.
 Just for fun.